emskiphoto/noaa-weather-hourly/README.md

 The `noaa-weather-hourly` makes the source LCD file ready-to-use by resolving the following data formatting and quality issues.
 <img alt="Raw LCD file data issues" width="600px" src='images\Raw LCD file data issues.PNG' />

-There are more than 100 possible source columns, but `noaa-weather-hourly` processes only 'Hourly...' columns and 'Sunrise', 'Sunset' & 'DATE' columns.
+NOAA LCD files can contain more than 100 types of meteorological observations, but `noaa-weather-hourly` processes only [these output columns](#output-columns).
 This is a standalone process that does not access any external (internet) resources and operates only in the directory it is intiated in.

 1. Creates a copy of the source LCD file(s), leaving the source file(s) unmodified
 2. Extracts ID data and gathers additional station details